wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 ### Storage next health message expected

-The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the id Storage.{machinename}.NextHealthMessageExpected.
+The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the ID Storage.{machinename}.NextHealthMessageExpected.
 The stream is linked to {machinename}.Storage static stream.
 Heard beat message is expected once a minute.

 | Type         | Property | Description      |
 |--------------|----------|------------------|